Prajwalsrinvas/web-scraping-bootcamp/week5/my_solution/README.md

 ---
 ## 💻 Modules

-Here's the modified table with the "Module" column removed:

 | File                         | Summary                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |:-----------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | plot_perf_benchmark.py       | The code defines a function to plot data from a CSV file into a horizontal bar graph.
 The data is extracted and sorted before being plotted with xkcd styling.
 The function also saves the plot as an image file and displays the graph.                                                                                                                                                                                     |